gqueste/dice-game/README.md

 ## TODO

+- "mes Dés" try display like in Dice and Slice ?
 - after roll, highlight cards which can be bought
 - highlight board actions available
 - add total in dice throwing after actions